 It is common for guitar players to underestimate the power of their pick.
 In truth, your guitar pick is one of the most important components of your set-up.
 Ultimately, the essence of your sound is generated from it.
 With all the variations of guitar picks out there, it is important to not only know about them but try them out.
-Elite Music Academy sells dozens of varieties of guitar picks to pick from (love the pun on words?)
+Elite Music Academy doesn’t just provide guitar courses, we have dozens of varieties of guitar picks to pick from (love the pun on words?)

 Guitar Pick Materials